electric-sql/d2ts/packages/d2mini/README.md

-# D2Mini is a minimal IVM implementation based on Differential Dataflow but without versions and frontiers.
+# D2Mini is a minimal IVM implementation based on Differential Dataflow

+D2Mini is a minimal implementation of the D2TS dataflow graph library but simplified and without the complexities of multi-dimensional versioning.

+The API is almost identical to D2TS, but without the need to specify a version when sending data, or to send a frontier to mark the end of a version.

 ### Basic Usage